-- The emphasis of the Arts Management program is on professional quality work to ensure you graduate with the knowledge and skills needed to manage and lead in the industry.
+- The Arts Management program emphasizes professional-quality work to ensure you graduate with the knowledge and skills needed to manage and lead in the industry.

 - Through mentorships and partnerships with the arts sector, a number of career options can be explored.

 - A well-designed and well-implemented final-semester fieldwork component, which you'll be able to complete in any location, will provide you with an opportunity to gain valuable hands-on industry experience.